Updated July 27, 2023

-Competitive advantage has been defined as the superior performance of the organization in comparison to other organizations in the same industry or superior performance relative to the sector average.
+Competitive advantage is the organization’s superior performance compared to other organizations in the same industry or superior performance relative to the sector average.
 It also explains the specific actions or strategies an organization executes better than its competitors, setting it apart in the market.

-Superior performance can be defined as in term of a higher return on investment (ROI), higher return on equity (ROE), profit margins, loyalty brand, goodwill, and reputation
+Superior performance is a higher return on investment (ROI), return on equity (ROE), profit margins, loyalty brand, goodwill, and reputation.

 Examples of Competitive Advantage